Varoxe/FileOrganizer/README.md

-<h1>File Organizer</h1>
+<h1>Downloads Organizer</h1>
 <h2>Description</h2>

-This script is designed to help organize files in a download folder on a Windows system.
-It automatically sorts files into designated folders based on their file extensions.
+This Python script automatically organizes files in your Downloads folder by moving them into designated folders based on their file extensions.
+It categorizes various file types such as images, videos, documents, programs, music, and compressed files into corresponding folders.

 <h2>Requirements</h2>

-Python 3.x
+- Python 3.x
-Windows operating system (the script uses Windows-style file paths)
+- Compatible with Windows, macOS, and Linux operating systems.

 <h2>Installation</h2>
 No installation is necessary for the script itself.
-Simply ensure that Python 3 is installed on your system.
+Python 3 should be installed on your system.

-<h2>To use this script, follow these steps:</h2>

-Update the source_directory variable in the script to point to the directory you want to organize.
+<h2>How to Use:</h2>

+1. The script is preset to organize the Downloads folder in your user profile.
-Customize the file_mappings dictionary in the script to fit the types of files you want to organize and how you want them organized.
+2. Customize the file_mappings dictionary in the script to match your preferred organization structure.

-<h2>Run the script using Python:</h2>
+<h2>Running the Script:</h2>

-Make sure to run the script in a Python environment where you have the necessary permissions to create folders and move files.

-The script will create folders if they don't exist and move files into these folders based on the file extension.
+Execute the script in a Python environment where you have the necessary permissions to create folders and move files.
+The script automatically creates the required subfolders and moves files into them based on their extensions.

 <h2>Troubleshooting</h2>

-If files are not being moved, ensure you have the correct file extensions listed in file_mappings.
-Additionally, check for permissions issues in the target directory.
+- If certain files are not moved, check if their extensions are correctly listed in the file_mappings dictionary.
+- Ensure you have the necessary permissions in the Downloads folder for creating subfolders and moving files.
+- If the script indicates that a file already exists in the target folder, consider renaming or manually moving the file.